deatrich/linux-home-server/backups.md

 bin  doc  downloads  etc  git  icons  inc  lib  src

 // Since the files are my files then I do not need to use 'sudo'.
+// Here I am recovering my 'bin' directory.
 // Note that I copy it to a different directory name so that I have the
 // option of comparing any existing 'bin' directory in my home.
 $ cp -a bin ~/bin.recovered

-// Change directories to away from the USB drive so that you can unmount it:
+// Change directories away from the USB drive so that you can unmount it.
+// You cannot unmount a file system if you are parked in it:
 $ cd
 $ sudo umount /mnt
 $ pwd